Authors: Dr. Theo Notteboom and Dr. Jean-Paul Rodrigue

 - The movements of goods in the corridor are disaggregated for transport services on the links and the processing services at the nodes of the corridor.

 B. Rail corridors

 In North America, longitudinal long-distance rail corridors, often taking the form of landbridges between coastal gateway ports, are servicing a continental hinterland articulated by major transportation and industrial hubs such as Chicago and Kansas City.
-Double-stack trains have unit capacities of up to 400 TEU and a total length of well above 2 km, enabling a large-scale inland rail freight distribution unique in the world, not only because of its size but also because of its size also because of the direct link between two different coastlines.
-The major hinterlands in North America have changed, namely with the decline of the industrial belt and the industrialization of the “sunbelt”, both of which are long-term impacting inland freight flows.
-The setting of NAFTA in the 1990s incited the setting of new gateways and corridors servicing the American market, namely through Canada (particularly Vancouver and Montreal) and Mexico, and a reorientation of traffic flows.
-One of the key advantages of North American rail is almost the exclusive freight orientation of the network, allowing the planning and operation of rail freight services without impediments from passenger services.
+Double-stack trains have unit capacities of up to 400 TEU and a total length of well above 2 km, enabling a large-scale inland rail freight distribution that is unique in the world, not only because of its size but also because of the direct link between two different coastlines.
+The major hinterlands in North America have changed, with the decline of the industrial belt and the industrialization of the “sunbelt”, both of which have long-term impact on inland freight flows.
+The setting up of NAFTA in the 1990s incited the setting up of new gateways and corridors servicing the American market, namely through Canada (particularly Vancouver and Montreal) and Mexico, and a reorientation of traffic flows.
+One of the key advantages of North American rail is the almost exclusive freight orientation of the network, allowing the planning and operation of rail freight services without impediments from passenger services.

 RailNetEurope (RNE), which groups the rail infrastructure managers in Europe, has developed corridor management along a set of European rail freight corridors (RFCS) to plan international train paths and shape corridor infrastructure capacity to market requirements.
 Therefore, the focus has been on stretching existing capacity on the corridors through advanced traffic management systems and implementing effective cargo bundling and cargo coordination systems.
 While measures to optimize the use of existing capacity are effective, there are limits to capacity management, implying that new rail infrastructure might need to be developed to service the hinterland.